Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 How deep should my golf simulator be?

-In total, at least 18' deep is ideal for a golf simulator room.
-But if you have a small simulator space, let us know!
+If you do have a small simulator space, let us know!
 We'll see what we can do to help get you your perfect setup.

 Another thing most golfers set up in their simulator is a projector.
 Choosing a projector for a golf simulator can be a challenge.
 There are specifications for the distance a projector can project an image, so make sure you're reviewing the specs on your projector as well.